Wing Eating Contest

 So you think you can eat hot wings?
-Here’s your chance to be the reigning champion of the MOST POPULAR southern hot wing eating contest around!
+Here’s your chance to be the reigning champion of the MOST POPULAR World Championship hot wing eating contest!

 There will be NO REGISTRATION THE DAY OF THE CONTEST, registrants must use the online form below.

 Please review the contestant rules below before registration.

 • Must be 18 to compete

 • Entry is limited to first 20 contestants

 • Heats will be determined by lottery system

 • Contestants must not touch the wings before start of competition

 • Wings will be judged on tare weight.
 We will weigh your plate at the start and weigh it again when time is up.
 Most meat eaten wins that heat.